Esri/terraformer/README.md

 ## Documentation

-Make sure your check out the full documentation on the [Terraformer website](http://terraformer.io/core/) and the [getting started guide](http://terraformer.io/getting-started/).
+Make sure you check out the full documentation on the [Terraformer website](http://terraformer.io/core/) and the [getting started guide](http://terraformer.io/getting-started/).

 ```js
 var polygon = new Terraformer.Primitive({